JLLeitschuh/nodeclipse-1/org.nodeclipse.enide.editors.gradle/docs/android/multi-module/README.md

  ( While for simple project you can play with build using `gradle -b` option to specify what `build.gradle` to use, e.g. `gradle -b second.gradle`, for multi-module project `settings.gradle` is the only way. )

+> `-b` allows to pass a different build script for a single-project build.
+> It is not meant to be used for multi-project builds, where `settings.gradle` alone determines where build scripts are located.

 hierarchical project layout